aluxnimm/outlookcaldavsynchronizer/README.md

 You can configure free/busy lookups globally in the outlook options.
 Select Options/Calendar and there free/busy information and use a free/busy url of your server with placeholder like %Name%, e.g. http://myserver/freebusy.php/%Name%
-Then ervery attendee in the outlook planning view gets resolved with that url for a free/busy lookup against your server.
+Then every attendee in the outlook planning view gets resolved with that url for a free/busy lookup against your server.

 ### Scheduling settings and resources ###